kathrinlin/customizing-aspnetcore-book/manuscript/03-dependency-injection.md

 ## Conclusion

 Using this approach you are able to use any .NET Standard compatible DI container to replace the existing one.
-If the container of your choice doesn't provide an `ServiceProvider`, create an own one that implements `IServiceProvider` and uses the DI container inside.
-If the container of your choice doesn't provide a method to populate the registered services into the container, create your own method.
+If the container of your choice does not provide a `ServiceProvider`, create your own that implements `IServiceProvider` and uses the DI container inside.
+If the container of your choice does not provide a method to populate the registered services into the container, create your own method.
 Loop over the registered services and add them to the other container.

 Actually the last step sounds easy, but can be a hard task.
 Because you need to translate all the possible `IServiceCollection` registrations into registrations of the different container.
 The complexity of that task depends on the implementation details of the other one.

-Anyway, you have the choice to use any DI container which is compatible to the .NET Standard.
-You have the choice to change a lot of the default implementations in ASP.NET Core.
+However, you have the choice to use any DI container which is compatible to the .NET Standard.
+You have the chance to change a lot of default implementations in ASP.NET Core.

 So you can with the default HTTPS behavior on Windows.
 To learn more about that please read the next chapter.